-In September 2015, Pleasant Run Presbyterian Church will join forces with three other churches for one day in our community to serve our community.
+In October 2018, Pleasant Run Presbyterian Church will join forces with three other churches for one day in our community to serve our community.
 Joining us will be Augsburg Lutheran Church, John Wesley United Methodist Church and St. John Neumann Catholic Church.
-This will be our fourth year of working together.

 More details of what we will be doing this year will be added soon as we are in the planning stages.
 Join the compassion revolution.